curiefense/curiefense.github.io/_posts/2020-11-07-an-intuitive-system.md

 title: "An Intuitive System"
 description: "To filter HTTP traffic, Curiefense uses an intuitive tag-based system.
 It's flexible and powerful, but still straightforward to understand and use.
 Here's how it works. "
 published: true
-description:"To filter HTTP traffic, Curiefense uses an intuitive tag-based system.
-It's flexible and powerful, but still straightforward to understand and use.
-Here's how it works. "
 createdOn: "Tue Nov 17 2020 01:56:49 GMT+0000 (Coordinated Universal Time)"
 author: ""
 mainImage: "/images/blog-an-intuitive-system-1.png"